Disclaimer: This post contains affiliate links. I will earn a commission if you make a purchase by clicking on the link at no extra cost to you.

 Is Brunei Darussalam worth visiting?
 Judging by what I've read online, most people would answer with a resounding 'No'.
-Although I believe every country has something to offer, I do agree that you shouldn't go out of your way to visit this lesser known nation.
+Although I believe every country has something to offer, I agree that you shouldn't go out of your way to visit this tiny country.
 But, what if it's on the way?
-Is Brunei Darussalam worth visiting?
+Is the Sultanate worth visiting?
+And, what is there to do?

 With a population slightly over 430,000, it wasn't rare to be the only one wandering the streets of Bandar Seri Begawan.
-Plus, there's zero traffic - a rarity in South East Asia.
-While some might interpret this lack of frenzy as boring (sorry, Brunei), I welcomed it gladly.
-Bandar Seri Begawan is definitely the least hectic capital city I've visited in South East Asia.
-In fact, Darussalam means "Abode of Peace".
-What's more, Brunei is super safe (even for solo female travelers).
+Plus, there's hardly any traffic, a rarity in South East Asia.
+While some might interpret this lack of frenzy as boring, I welcomed it gladly.

-Although Brunei doesn't boast an exhaustive list of "must-see" sites, I did manage to find more than I anticipated.
+Although Brunei doesn't boast an exhaustive list of things to do, I did manage to find more than I anticipated.
 This list might seem like a lot but all of these (save for one mosque) are within walking distance of each other.
-Don't fret, two days is more than enough to tick every item off your list.
+Don't fret, two days is more than enough to tick every item off the list.

 SULTAN OMAR ALI SAIFUDDIEN MOSQUE